mlrun/mlrun/docs/store/data-items.md

 a simple parameter, use the `params` dictionary attribute.
 The input value is the specific item uri (per data store schema) as explained in [Shared data stores](../store/datastore.html#shared-data-stores).

-From v1.3, DataItems are automatically parsed to the hinted type when a type hint is available.
+From v1.3, `DataItem` objects are automatically parsed to the hinted type when a type hint is available.

 Reading the data results from the run, you can easily get a run output artifact as a `DataItem` (so that you can view/use the artifact) using: